-The applicant is proposing to raze the existing building of 3,155 square feet and replace it with a building of 4,388 square feet.
-The use is permitted within the Commercial Shopping Center (C-S-C) Zone with a detailed site plan requirement.
+The Planning Board is herein approving the razing of an existing 3,155-square-foot building and the replacement of it with a 4,388-square-foot building.
+The use is permitted within the Commercial Shopping Center (C-S-C) Zone with a DSP requirement.
 The site is furthermore within the Development District Overlay (D-D-O) Zone, making it subject to the standards in the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment.
 The site encompasses four lots of the Charlton Heights subdivision.
 There has never been a preliminary plan of subdivision for this site, and consequently there are no underlying transportation conditions.